-Even if you don’t have time to celebrate the luck of the Irish with a full plate of corned beef and cabbage today, you can probably still find time to unwind with an Irish coffee.
+Even if you don’t have time to celebrate the luck of the Irish with a full plate of corned beef and cabbage on St. Patrick’s Day, you can probably still find time to unwind with an Irish coffee.

 Irish coffee was invented at Ireland’s Shannon airport in the 1940s, and brought back to the United States by way of San Francisco in 1952, when a travel writer worked with the owners of The Buena Vista to begin serving it to customers.
 It’s still a bestselling item there today.